-Each of these schedulers is defined by a struct sched_class.
-This is a generic structure that simply defines a set of function pointers (see Listing 5.33).
-Each scheduler defines its own functions and initializes a structure of type struct sched_class.
-Each function pointer in sched_class is assigned a pointer to a function that defines some function of the scheduling class.
+Each of these schedulers is defined by a struct sched\class object.
+This is a generic structure that simply defines a set of function pointers (see Listing 5.35).
+Each scheduler defines its own functions and initializes a structure of type struct sched\class.
+Each function pointer in sched\class is assigned a pointer to a function that implements some functionality of the scheduling class.

 This is the closest that we can get to a truly object-oriented implementation.
 Given that we are not using an object-oriented language in the kernel and using C instead of C++, we do not have access to classical object-oriented primitives such as inheritance and polymorphism.
 Hence, we need to create something in C that mimics the same behavior.
-This is achieved by defining a generic sched_class structure that contains a set of function pointers.
+This is achieved by defining a generic sched\class structure that contains a set of function pointers.
 The function pointers point to relevant functions defined by the specific scheduler.
+They can also be changed at runtime.

-For example, if we are implementing a deadline scheduler, then all the functions shown in Listing 5.33 point to the corresponding functions defined for the deadline scheduler.
-In this manner, we can create a generic scheduler that provides a common, standardized interface.
+For example, if we are implementing a deadline scheduler, then all the functions shown in Listing 5.35 point to the corresponding functions defined for the deadline scheduler.
+This is a flexible mechanism.
+We can create a bespoke scheduler that uses a different algorithm.

-Listing 5.33: List of important functions in struct sched_class source: kernel/sched/sched.h
+Listing 5.35: List of important functions in struct sched\class source : kernel/sched/sched.h#L2170

 '''

 / Enqueue and dequeue in the runqueue /

 void (enqueue_task) (struct rq rq, struct task_struct p,

 int flags);

 void (dequeue_task) (struct rq rq, struct task_struct p,

 int flags);

-/ Key scheduling function / struct task_struct (pick_task)(struct rq rq); struct task_struct (pick_next_task)(struct rq rq); / Migrate the task and update the current task / void (migrate_task_rq)(struct task_struct p, int new_cpu); void (update_curr)(struct rq rq); '''
+/ Key scheduling function /

+struct task_struct (pick_task)(struct rq rq);

+struct task_struct (pick_next_task)(struct rq rq);

+/ Migrate the task and update the current task /

+void (migrate_task_rq)(struct task_struct p, int new_cpu);

+void (update_curr)(struct rq rq);

+'''

-In Listing 5.33, we observe that most of the functions have the same broad pattern.
+In Listing 5.35, we observe that most of the functions have the same broad pattern.
 The key argument is the runqueue struct rq that is associated with each CPU.
-It contains all the task structs scheduled to run on a given CPU.
+It contains all the task\struct s scheduled to run on a given CPU.
 In any scheduling operation, it is mandatory to provide a pointer to the runqueue such that the scheduler can find a task among all the tasks in the runqueue to execute on the core.
-We can then perform several operations on it such as enqueueing or dequeueing a task: enqueue_task and dequeue_task, respectively.
+We can additionally perform several operations on the runqueue such as enqueueing or dequeueing a task - enqueue\task and dequeue\task - respectively.

-The most important functions in any scheduler are the functions pick_task and pick_next_task - they select the next task to execute.
+The most important functions in any scheduler are the functions pick\task and pick\next\task - they select the next task to execute.
 These functions are scheduler specific.
 Each type of scheduler maintains its own data structures and has its own internal notion of priorities and fairness.

-Based on the scheduler's task selection algorithm an appropriate choice is made.
-The pick_task function is the fast path that finds the highest priority task (all tasks are assumed to be separate), whereas the pick_next_task function is on the slow path.
+The pick\task function is the fast path that finds the highest priority task (all tasks are assumed to be independent), whereas the pick\next\task function is on the slow path.
 The slow path incorporates some additional functionality, which can be explained as follows.
 Linux has the notion of control groups (cgroups).
 These are groups of processes that share scheduling resources.
 Linux ensures fairness across processes and cgroups.
-In addition, it ensures fairness between processes in a cgroup. cgroups further can be grouped into hierarchies.
-The pick_next_task function ensures fairness while also considering cgroup information.
+In addition, it ensures fairness across processes in a cgroup. cgroups further can be grouped into hierarchies.
+A cgroup can act as a parent and have several child cgroups as its children.

+The pick\next\task function ensures fairness while also considering cgroup information.